Longship: History

 The evolution of shipbuilding in Scandinavia was facilitated by development of the iron industry.
 There was a great increase in iron production in the later Viking Age with the exploitation of bog ore as a source of iron ore to smelt into metal for iron tools, including farm implements and weaponry, as well as shipbuilding tools.
-With this technology, and the ready availability of nearly unlimited timber in the vast forests of Norway, the Norsemen acquired a high degree of skill in boat construction.
+With this technology, and the ready availability of seemingly unlimited timber in the vast forests of Norway, the Norsemen acquired a high degree of skill in boat construction.
 Scandinavians developed the shipbuilding, navigation, and seamanship capabilities needed to exploit the undefended ports and coastlines of continental Europe.
 They became its foremost maritime people and the Viking Age began with Norse overseas expansion.

 The archaeologists Julie Lund and Søren M. Sindbæk cite a dataset generated by a reconstruction of annual summer temperatures over the past 2,000 years that indicates a distinct warming trend in the 8th and 9th centuries, reviving earlier hypotheses that a milder climate was an impetus for the expansion of Norse maritime activity and colonization.
 Neil Price proposes that the maritime raiding practices which constitute what he calls the "Viking phenomenon" may have begun earlier than ordinarily believed, and beyond the environs of the North Sea.
 He argues that recent finds such as the Salme ship burials from c.
 750 suggest that raiding might have originated in the Baltic region, especially in the east.

 The Norse had a well-developed naval architecture, and during the early medieval period, their ship designs were advanced for their time.
 The ships were owned by coastal farmers, and under the leidang system, every section in the king's realm was required to build warships and to provide men to crew them, allowing the king to quickly assemble a large and powerful war fleet.
 The historians David Bachrach and Bernard Bachrach say that Viking longships were part of a long tradition of oared warships operating in the northern seas.
 The main purpose of their warships was to "land troops rather than to engage in combat at sea", and to swiftly carry as many warriors as possible to a scene of conflict.
 In the 10th century, longships would sometimes be tied together in offshore battles to form a steady platform for infantry warfare.
 However, examples of more traditional naval combat also exist, such as the Battle of Svolder, where various projectiles and bow and arrow were used, as well as naval boarding.

 The Viking longships were powerful naval weapons in their time and were highly valued possessions.
 Archaeological finds show that the Viking ships were not standardized.
 Ships varied from designer to designer and place to place and often had regional characteristics.
 For example, the choice of material was mostly dictated by the regional forests, such as pine from Norway and Sweden, and oak from Denmark.
 Moreover, each Viking longship had particular features adjusted to the natural conditions under which it was sailed.